Joseph Yoakum: Artistic work

 He started drawing familiar places, such as Green Valley Ashville Kentucky, as a method to capture his memories.
 However, he shifted towards imaginary landscapes in places he had never visited, like Mt Cloubelle of West India or Mt Mowbullan in Dividing Range near Brisbane Australia.
 Drawing outlines with ballpoint pen, rarely making corrections, he colored his drawings within the lines using watercolors and pastels.
 He became known for his organic forms, always using two lines to designate land masses.

 During the final four months of his life Yoakum's work was marked by a use of pure abstraction, as in his illustration Flooding of Sock River through Ash Grove Mo [Missouri] on July 4, 1914 in that [waters] drove many persons from Homes I were with the Groupe leiving [sic] their homes for safety.
 That painting was one of his autobiographical works.

 In 2018–19 Yoakum's work was included in the exhibition Outliers and American Vanguard Art at the National Gallery of Art, High Museum of Art, and Los Angeles County Museum of Art.
+Following this event, Venus Over Manhattan presented an exhibition featuring more than sixty works on paper, which constituted the largest collection of Yoakum’s art assembled in New York since 1972.
 In 2021, the Museum of Modern Art presented more than 100 of his works in an exhibition called Joseph E. Yoakum: What I Saw.
 It was organized by the Art Institute of Chicago, the Museum of Modern Art, and the Menil Drawing Institute, which is part of the Menil Collection.
 His work is represented in the National Gallery of Art, among other institutions.